MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers---step-by-step-lab--echo-kernel-mode-.md

 *In Section 6, you will display information about the echo sample device driver and where it lives in the Plug and Play device tree.*

-Information about the device driver in the plug and play device tree can be useful for troubleshooting.
+Information about the device driver in the Plug and Play device tree can be useful for troubleshooting.
 For example, if a device driver is not resident in the device tree, there may an issue with the installation of the device driver.

 For more information about the device node debug extension, see [**!devnode**](-devnode.md).